 32 Ave Corridor Improvements: King George Boulevard to 164 Street

-The City has plans to provide multimodal improvements to 32 Avenue from King George Boulevard to 164 Street.
+The City is making multimodal improvements to 32 Avenue from King George Boulevard to 164 Street.

 Road improvements are necessary to improve traffic movement throughout the area to meet future capacity needs as the area continues to grow, as well as to support sustainable travel modes by including improved facilities for pedestrians and cyclists.